AntonioFasano/winfire.js/README.md

 To understand the output, remember  that Windows allows to add more rules with the same name.
 If you have *n* of them, you have to use `/rule-del`  *n* times.
 Normally the last rule  added will be removed first.

+### Sample Script

+Given its command line nature, winfire fits to be added to scripts for adding firewall rules.

+Have a look at `netcat.ps1`.
+It is an interactive unit test script,  which will authorise `netcat` network tool to open and start a chat via the [VirtualBox](http://virtualbox.org) Virtual interface ([host-only](https://www.virtualbox.org/manual/ch06.html#network_hostonly)) and deny the port access via the other interfaces, e.g. LAN, Wi-Fi.

+[Netcat](wikipedia.org/wiki/Netcat) is a classic net testing tool already available out of the box in Linux.
+For Windows you may use the [Cygwin](https://cygwin.com/packages) version or  a native executable,  such as the one coming with [nmap](http://nmap.org/) application.

+Note that under Linux/Cygwin netcat name is `nc`, while in Windows it is normally `ncat.exe`.